seanpm2001/GitHub_Stats_A/Seasons/10/README.md

 ***

+### Workflow worries

+I have been running this workflow almost every day for almost a full year now.
+There is a worry that is starting to grow now.

+> **Context:** GitHub has a 6 hour limit on workflow runs.

+When I started to use this workflow, it took between 2.5 and 3.2 hours to get a full successful run.
+As of 2023, April 28th, it is now taking between 4.5 and 5.3 hours to get a full workflow run.
+I fear that at some point, it will be impossible to get a full successful run, as the 6 hour limit would prevent it from finishing.

+***

 ### 2023 Early failure

 The message to [`@jstrieb`](https://github.com/jsrieb/) was sent on 2023, Tuesday, January 24th, but there has been no response yet.
 It started working on its own, but I won't close the issue until I decide to.